Xilio Therapeutics Announces Pipeline and Business Updates and Third Quarter 2022 Financial Results

 $139.1 million in cash and cash equivalents as of September 30, 2022, with anticipated cash runway into the second quarter of 2024

 WALTHAM, Mass., Nov.
-09, 2022 (GLOBE NEWSWIRE) -- Xilio Therapeutics, Inc. (Nasdaq: XLO), a biotechnology company developing tumor-activated immuno-oncology therapies for people living with cancer, today announced pipeline progress, business updates and reported financial results for the third quarter ended September 30, 2022.
+09, 2022 (GLOBE NEWSWIRE) -- Xilio Therapeutics, Inc. XLO, a biotechnology company developing tumor-activated immuno-oncology therapies for people living with cancer, today announced pipeline progress, business updates and reported financial results for the third quarter ended September 30, 2022.

 "We continued to make meaningful progress advancing our clinical-stage cytokine programs, XTX202 and XTX301, during the quarter," said René Russo, Pharm.D., chief executive officer of Xilio.
 "XTX202, our tumor-activated IL-2, has successfully reached the target dose range of 1 mg/kg in an outpatient setting in our ongoing Phase 1 clinical trial with no signs of vascular leak syndrome, and preliminary clinical data indicate evidence of IL-2 specific biology, including intra-tumoral pharmacodynamic effects in one patient for whom a tumor biopsy was available.
 We expect to report initial anti-tumor activity data for XTX202 in the third quarter of 2023.
 In addition, with the recent FDA clearance of our IND application for XTX301, our tumor-activated IL-12, we look forward to initiating a Phase 1 clinical trial in the first quarter of 2023 and evaluating the therapeutic potential of XTX301 across ‘cold' and ‘hot' tumor types."